Half-Epsilon/Half-Epsilon.github.io/index.md

 Blockchains were not designed for institutions.
 They are too public, too slow and offer variable transaction costs.
 As institutions enter the tokenized world, a new technology is required to enable the transfer of tokens between institutions in a compliant and confidential manner.
 Half Epsilon provides such a technology.

+Our technology also gives Banks and Financial Institutions a genuine opportunity to tokenize traditional financial instruments.

-We are actively seeking opportunities to pilot out technology.
+We are actively seeking opportunities to pilot our technology.
 If interested, please reach us at ```hello@halfepsilon.com```

 ### Useful Links